 Averted in the mech battles of Xenosaga 3.
 If one mech gets knocked out a backup mech will automatically jump in and replace it.
 Unfortunately there's only one backup mech so any other KOs are down for the rest of the battle.

 The plot of Final Fantasy XIII stresses teamwork and the power of True Companions, but you can only have three guys in your party at once in each battle.
-Paradigms make up for this discrepancy, however.
+Paradigms (in-battle class changes) make up for this discrepancy, however.

-Used, sadly, in indie RPG Hero's Realm.
-You have sixteen characters divided into four parties but if one party goes down, the other three won't lift a finger to step in and it's game over for you!
+Heros Realm: Despite sixteen characters divided into four parties, if one party goes down, the other three won't lift a finger to step in!

 Happens in MS Saga, a GundamRPG.
 You have three front-line fighters at a time but up to six characters in your party total (and, toward the end, you can have seven or eight allies at once!).
 It's game over if all three of your front-liners die, even if your three in the back are fine (to say nothing of anyone not actually in your party at all).